ramellen/gqp_drone/README.md

 face_detect_node running YuNet inference on hardware frames.
 Flight controller wired to ESC; motors spin under bench test (props off).

-Outstanding

-TELEM2 UART link: wiring is in place and the FC is configured for MAVLink 2 at 57600 baud, but mavproxy does not yet acknowledge heartbeats from the Pi.
-The most likely cause is a wiring fault from cable preparation (one conductor was cut to remove the +5V line, but post-cut continuity was not verified before deployment, raising the possibility that a UART or GND line was severed by mistake).
-Resolution requires a multimeter check of the remaining conductors under power, then either an in-place splice or a fresh JST-GH pigtail.

-Future Work
-After the UART link is verified:

-End-to-end mission execution on the physical vehicle (bench-test arming with props off, then short hover, then full mission).
-Re-tuning the PD gains against the physical platform's dynamics (sim gains are conservative starting points, not flight-ready values).
-Characterization against disturbances (wind gusts, target motion).
-Optional: telemetry radio on TELEM1 for ground-station monitoring during flight.

-Documentation

-docs/raspberry_pi_setup.md — End-to-end Pi setup: flashing Ubuntu, installing ROS 2 + MAVROS + libcamera, wiring the H743, ArduPilot SERIAL configuration, link verification with mavproxy and MAVROS, troubleshooting cheat sheet. docs/report_sections.tex — Capstone report sections (Introduction, Setup & Materials, Methods, Results & Discussion, Hardware Implementation, Conclusion) with TikZ diagrams for the runtime topology and mission FSM, IEEE math notation for the controller equations, and BibTeX entries for the references.

 Visualizing the Camera Feed
 For headless development on the Pi, run web_video_server to stream the camera (and detector overlays) to any browser on the same network: